ashleygrobler04/x_and_o-s/README.md

-"# x_and_o-s"
+# x_and_o-s
-This is just me trying to figure out how to make a tic tac toe game in python.
-Bare with me, I'm still learning.
-More will be added to this file when I have mroe to add.
+This is the result of me trying to make a tic-tac-toe audio game in python.
+## What can you do in the game thus far?
+For now, you can move around the empty grid with your arrow keys and place crosses every where.
+Currently the game only supports speech with NVDA.
+More screen readers will be added when the main part of the game is complete.
+I hope you enjoy.